Monday, 31 October 2011

 ,

-1. Install the chkfontpath package from ATrpms.
-(Click on either the i686 or x86_64 package, depending on whether you have a 32-bit or 64-bit machine.)
+package, depending on whether you have a 32-bit or 64-bit machine.) - Open a Terminal.

 yum install rpm-build cabextract ttmkfdir wget